pythonhacker/designpatterns/README.md

+# Python Design-Pattern of The Week

 ## A Pythonic approach to Design Patterns

-This repo hosts the #DPOTW series where a particular object-oriented design-pattern will be implemented every week in a Pythonic way and in its various implementation avatars.
+This repo hosts the #PyDPOTW series where a particular object-oriented design-pattern will be implemented every week in a Pythonic way and discussed.

 Discussions will happen in my twitter handle https://twitter.com/skeptichacker .
 Please follow the hash-tag
 <a href="https://twitter.com/hashtag/PyDPOTW">#PyDPOTW</a> .